 Modules – Modules are the software components or products which will be built as part of the SSTL platform.
 For example ATS is a module.
 Access to all these modules will be controlled via this user management module.

-Functions – Functions are the unit of functionalities inside a module.
+Functions – Functions are the unit of functionalities inside a module or any sub-module/feature of it.
 For example ATS can have a function for “creating a site”.
 Access control mechanism works on these functions.
 Privileges on these functions are either provided or taken off to/from the users.
 Functions are specific to modules.

 Roles – Roles are collection of module wise functions defined to control user access to one or multiple modules.
 Roles can be defined using multiple modules and functionalities.